ASPCA Pet Insurance Review 2022: The Best Coverage for Your Furry Friend

 (1) Cancer Treatment Cancer treatment isn’t generally included in most veterinary health insurance plans.
 However, there are exceptions, so it’s best to check with your provider before assuming coverage isn’t available for specific forms of cancer treatment such as chemotherapy or radiation therapy.

-In fact, unless your plan specifically states otherwise, accidents must occur outside of your home in order to qualify for reimbursement.
+Unless your plan specifically states otherwise, accidents must occur outside of your home to qualify for reimbursement.

 ASPCA Pet Insurance Waiting Periods